-4 'To All The Boys I've Loved Before' Sequel Details To Get You So Pumped
+These 4 Details About The 'To All The Boys I've Loved Before' Sequel Are EVERYTHING

 Even after a romance has a happy ending, there's always more to the story.
 At least that's what Lara Jean Covey is about to learn.
 In 2018's To All The Boys I've Loved Before, the plucky protagonist found love with high school dreamboat Peter Kavinsky.
 However, the new couple is going to have some complications thrown their way in the upcoming next chapter of their lives.
 These To All the Boys I've Loved Before sequel details reveal a whole lot of drama coming soon.